PDLT-University-of-York/test-split-site/docs/ultra/course-images.md

 ## More Details and Troubleshooting

-Any content that needs to be always visible should be restricted to a 550 × 150 pixel area in the centre of the course image - see below.
+Any content that needs to be always visible should be restricted to a 550 × 150 pixel area in the centre of the course image - see template below.

 You can download this as a PNG file by right clicking on the image and clicking on **Save image as**.